Geetika-2001/SpeechRecognition_TFLite/README.md

 [Documentation](https://linktodocumentation)

-In this colab notebook, you'll learn how to use the TensorFlow Lite Model Maker to train a speech recognition model that can classify spoken words or short phrases using one-second sound samples.
+This colab notebook uses, TensorFlow Lite Model Maker to train a speech recognition model that can classify spoken words or short phrases using one-second sound samples.
 The Model Maker library uses transfer learning to retrain an existing TensorFlow model with a new dataset, which reduces the amount of sample data and time required for training.

 It exports a TFLite model that you can run on a mobile device or embedded system (such as a Raspberry Pi).
 It also exports the trained model as a TensorFlow SavedModel.